Wyko/essential_deathworlders/content/books/good-training/12-wargames.md

 Regaari grumbled internally.
 SPLIT FORCE WATCH OTHER BANK HOLD FIRE, he texted to the group.

-And sure enough…the humans above were virtually impossible to see.
+And sure enough... the humans above were virtually impossible to see.
 The Gaoians knew the humans were there; the valley absolutely stank of human at this point, particularly the large one on point.
 He smelled dangerous, much like the SOR.
 But the others remained out of sight until an accidental glint caught one of the Gaoian shooter’s eye.

 ALONG TOP OPPOSITE BANK, SLINKING AROUND TERRAIN, NEARLY THROUGH.
-Regaari looked, and looked…and there they were.
+Regaari looked, and looked... and there they were.

 *Very well hidden and almost impossible to target.* This left Regaari in a bit of a pickle; everyone was present, both parties had the high ground, both had personnel vulnerable in the valley, and neither wanted to make first contact.